Parisians grieve and pay their respects to fire-ravaged Notre Dame

 Breaking News Emails

-PARIS — In the most solemn week of the Christian calendar, Paris is in mourning.
+PARIS — In the most solemn week on the Christian calendar, Paris is in mourning.

 The charred scaffolding of Notre Dame Cathedral stood out like a scar in the gray sky of the "city of light" early Tuesday.